-When you should buy
+When you should buy a time clock

-If you need to purchase a high-end time clock, it is best to buy from a company that is known for excellent customer service to ensure that your maintenance repairs are as seamless as possible.
+If you need to purchase a high-end time clock, it is best to buy from a company that is known for excellent customer service to ensure that your maintenance or repairs are as seamless as possible.
 The amount you will save in monthly lease fees should be more than enough to cover maintenance costs.

 If you know exactly which model you will need and don’t intend on scaling, it is best to buy a time clock, as it will eventually pay for itself.

 How to lease a time clock

 As with many other types of equipment in the workplace, you can lease a time clock instead of buying it.
 Leasing a time clock has many of the same benefits and drawbacks as leasing any other item.
 See our guide on leasing equipment for general information.